keijiro/jp.keijiro.libsoundio/README.md

 System Requirements
 -------------------

-- Unity 2019.3 or later
+- Unity 2019.4 or later
-- 64-bit desktop platforms (Windows, macOS, Linux)
+- Intel 64-bit desktop platforms (Windows, macOS, Linux)

 On Linux, ALSA (libasound2) must be installed on the system.